 Making Sense of Affiliate Marketing - for monetizing your site

-BoardBooster – for automating Pinterest
+Tailwind - for sharing on Pinterest

-Pinterest Strategy Guide – for doubling your site’s traffic using Pinterest
+Pinterest Strategy Guide - for doubling your site's traffic

 While BoardBooster is the tool I use to rock Pinterest, this Pinterest Strategy Guide is what taught me how to rock it using boardbooster.
 I had tried using BoardBooster in the past and found it confusing and really didn't see the value.
 Once I got this strategy guide it was like a whole new side of Pinterest opened up to me and it has been huge at my improving my site and it's traffic and I cannot recommend it enough.
 If you are looking for a relatively inexpensive way to invest in improving your site's traffic, this strategy guide is the way to go.

 I got the Thrive Themes Membership when I decided to redesign LDMW and it’s been fantastic.
 It replaces Leadpages which was costing me over $400 a year.
 It also produced a much cleaner design with so many great tools I’m still working to implement and get the most out of everything.
 Just to note, Thrive Themes only works on WordPress.org sites.
 But if you have a WordPress site I highly recommend using Thrive Theme, I love it and have become a bit obsessed with everything it can do.